PydataKampala-Open-Source/Uganda-Elections/README.md

 # Uganda-Elections
-This project seeks to glean insights from the Uganda Elections data since 1996
+This project seeks to glean insights from the Uganda Elections data since 1996 to present (2026) General Elections

 ### Objectives
 ### Audience